christiangenco/microconfrecap/editor/posts/fomo.md

 ---
 title: Is FOMO holding you back?
+Well, is it?
-speaker: {"name":"Natalie Nagele"}
+speaker: {"name":"Natalie Nagele", "twitter": "natalienagele"}
 date: 2018-04-22 14:40:56
 conference: growth
 isPublic: true